To make your visit as simple as possible, ITA provides special facilities for visitors with a disability.

 ITA is easily accessible for wheelchair users.
 There are adapted elevators and adapted toilets.
-Seats has been reserved in the venues for wheelchair users and their companions.
+Seats has been reserved in the hall for wheelchair users and their companions.
 Please always book these reserved seats by telephone at the box office +31 (0)20 624 23 11 so that we can guarantee that they are available to you.

 Mobility scooters are not allowed for safety reasons.
 You can use a loan wheelchair for transport to the venues.

 For visitors who have walking difficulties, it is good to know that there is still a reasonable distance to be covered on foot from the elevator to the Rabozaal.

 We provide English surtitles for all the ITA ensemble performances on Thursday.
 We recommend that visitors who are dependent on surtitles take a seat in the rear part of the room (from row 9 and higher), so that you can simultaneously view the stage and surtitles at a glance.

 Performances in other languages are surtitled in Dutch.
-The Dutch surtitles, wherever you sit in the venue, can be read everywhere.
+The Dutch surtitles can be read from anywhere in the hall.

 Trained guide dogs and (SOHO) assistance dogs are welcome, if you report their arrival in advance at the box office (+31 (0)20 624 23 11).